matplotlib/mplcairo/README.rst

 - Support for multi-page output both for PDF and PS (Matplotlib only supports multi-page PDF).

-Currently, only Linux and OSX are supported.
-Windows support is missing due to lack of full C++17 support by MSVC.

 .. _cairo: https://www.cairographics.org/
 .. _Matplotlib: http://matplotlib.org/
 .. _Raqm: https://github.com/HOST-Oman/libraqm